When introducing you kids to your boyfriend, every divorced mom’s situation is different. Don’t beat yourself up if things don’t go like you imagined.

 From the mouth of babes!

-Introducing your kids to your boyfriend should be a time of bringing the people you care about together.
+Introducing the kids to your new boyfriend should be a time of bringing the people you care about together.
 The first meeting should be structured in a way that is relaxing for everyone.

 Not so sure what that looks like?
-Use these tips to help prepare yourself, your boyfriend and your children for the first meeting.
+Use these tips when introducing the kids to your new boyfriend.

 1. Wait until you feel that the relationship is serious